13 Fascinating Facts about Ngorongoro Crater

-Frequently Asked Questions About Ngorongoro Crater
+FAQs About Ngorongoro Crater

 1. Where Is Ngorongoro Crater Located?

-Ngorongoro Crater is located in northern Tanzania about 180 kilometers (110 miles) west of Arusha.
+Ngorongoro Crater is located in northern Tanzania about 180 kilometers west of Arusha.
 The Crater is located within the Ngorongoro Conservation Area, a protected region in Tanzania that comprises a large chunk of the southern Serengeti’s short-grass plains and the Ngorongoro Highlands, a range of ancient volcanoes on the west side of the Great Rift Valley.

 2. How was the Ngorongoro Crater formed?

-The Ngorongoro Crater is thought to have formed approximately 2.5 million years ago when an active volcano roughly the size of Mount Kilimanjaro exploded dramatically and collapsed in on itself.
+Ngorongoro Crater is thought to have formed around 2.5 million years ago when an active volcano roughly the size of Mt Kilimanjaro exploded dramatically and collapsed in on itself.

 The gigantic, intact caldera we see today is the main remnant of this implosion.
 The crater is one of the most unique and spectacular natural wonders in the world, and a safari through the area is an experience of a lifetime.

 3. What is a Caldera?

 Spanish for ‘cauldron’, a caldera is a bowl-shaped volcanic depression that is typically over 1 km in diameter, with an outer edge formed by steep slopes.
-A caldera is generally formed when the top of a volcanic mountain collapses because it is no longer supported by an underlying body of magma.

-After all the major eruptions are complete, the top of the Volcanic Mountains will have disappeared, leaving a massive hole in its place.
 Minor eruptions could happen after the major implosion and create smaller cones in the caldera’s floor.
 These may later fill up with water to form lakes.

 4. What is special about Ngorongoro Crater?

+Other than being the world’s largest intact volcanic caldera, the Ngorongoro Crater is also a natural sanctuary for some of the densest populations of large mammals in Africa.
 And due to its enclosed nature, the Ngorongoro Crater has effectively formed its own ecosystem.
 It is often referred to as “Africa’s Garden of Eden,” and affectionately described as a fish bowl of wildlife.

 5. What is Ngorongoro Famous For?

+Ngorongoro Crater is famous for its breathing natural beauty and the variety of fauna and flora found in an astonishingly compact area.
 You are guaranteed to see big concentrations of animals on a game drive on the crater floor.
 Ngorongoro also offers some of the most reliable sightings of Africa’s Big 5 animals (buffalo, elephant, lion, rhino, and leopard).

 6. What is the meaning of Ngorongoro?

+The name Ngorongoro is believed to come from the Maasai people of the region.
 The Maasai pastoralists named the area after the sound produced by the bell that hangs around the neck of the lead cow in a herd.
 The bell makes an echoing “ngoro ngoro” sound, which made the local pastoralists name the area Ngorongoro.

-Facts about Ngorongoro Crater
+The 13 Facts about Ngorongoro Crater

-1. The World's Largest Intact Volcanic Caldera (That’s Not a Lake)
+1. The World's Largest Intact Volcanic Caldera

-Ngorongoro Crater is about 16 to 19 kilometers (10 to 12 miles) in diameter.
+Ngorongoro Crater is about 16 to 19 km in diameter.
 The height of the crater walls ranges between 1,312 and 2,000 feet (400 and 610 meters).

 This is more than 1.5 times higher than the Empire State Building in New York City.
 There are a few calderas around the world, but the Ngorongoro is unique because it is the biggest one with fully unbroken walls and hasn’t filled up with water.

-2. One of Africa’s Natural Wonders
+2. One The 7 Natural Wonders of Africa

-The Ngorongoro Crater is one of the Seven Natural Wonders of Africa, along with the Mount Kilimanjaro, Serengeti Mammal Migration, Nile River, Okavango Delta, Sahara Desert, and the Red Sea.
+Ngorongoro Crater is one of Africa’s 7 Natural Wonders, along with the Mt Kilimanjaro, Serengeti Mammal Migration, Sahara Desert, Nile River, Okavango Delta, and the Red Sea.
+The Crater is located within the Ngorongoro Conservation Area.

 The mineral-rich volcanic soil and the short-grass plains on the Crater’s floor offer nutritious grazing for a plethora of herbivores (animals that feed on grass).

 These huge herds in turn attract a remarkable number of predators – the densest populations found anywhere on the continent.
 Ngorongoro Crater’s resident lion population is possibly one of the highest densities of prides in the world.
 This is one of the facts about Ngorongoro Crater that make it such a top African safari destination.

 Thus, the lions here have a complete disregard for safari vehicles – they’ll hunt within meters of a vehicle and even seek respite from the sun beside one!
 Completing the team of predators in the Crater are leopards, cheetahs, spotted hyenas, jackals, caracals, and bat-eared foxes.